There came a time when they had to leave their little house in the Big Woods of what was once Wisconsin.

 “I don’t know,” Ma repeated.
 “I just don’t know.”

 “Jim says the Ortegas are keen to settle up the west.
-A hedge against losing their trade routes across the Illinoy, he thinks.
-Or maybe they just want a buffer between them and the nomads and Deseretis.
+A hedge against losing their trade routes across the Illinoy, he says.
+Or maybe just to have a buffer between them and the nomads and Deseretis.
 Either way, the word is that Old Man Ortega will back the property claim of any man or woman willing to stake out a homestead out on the Wastes and farm it, up to three kims square.
 I don’t doubt but what plenty of these displacees, those with strength enough to make the journey, will take Clan Ortega up on its offer.

 “This could be our chance.
-If we move west now, ahead of the tide, we may yet arrive before the best land is taken.
+If we go west now, ahead of the tide, we may yet arrive before the best land is taken.
 Think on it, that’s all I ask.
 These woods have been good to us, I’ll not deny it.
-But the land here feels used up.
-Game gets scarcer each year.
-More people fighting over less.
-And now with the troubles in the East spilling over into these parts . . .
+This cabin was a mighty lucky find.
+But maybe we’ve gotten ourselves too comfortable here.
+A man who digs himself a rut is like to drown in it when the floods come.
+We’ve always been adaptable, you and me.
+Resourceful.
+That’s why we’re still around, when there’s plenty who aren’t.

-Not long after, it was decided.
+By the next morning, though, it had been decided.
 They would leave their little house in the Big Woods and strike west, out along the old number roads, bound for that vast unpeopled country that folks in those days called the Wastes.